emekdahl/airflow-training/notes/tasks_and_dags.md

   - <<
 - chain() - list all tasks in order with commas
 - cross_downstream() - the dependencies criss-cross in the DAG

+## Exchanging Data

+- xcomms allows you to exchange a small about of data between tasks -